-I have been interested in DIY game tables for a fun family game night for quite some time.
-I have been given an antique table top (no base) and would love to recycle this into a game table top.
+So I have been interested in DIY game tables for a fun family game night for quite some time.
+Someone gave me an antique table top (no base).
+Naturally, I would love to recycle this into a game table top.
 This piece is nostalgic for me and takes me back to childhood.

 Growing up in the 80s, we didn’t have X-Box or digital tablets with apps.
 We had board games and Rubik’s cubes.
 I was one of the lucky kids to have an early Atari game system.
 I was not an avid video game player, I left that to my sister.